Menu

 Study method In-class Online

-This qualification equips you with the skills and knowledge to work as a support person in the community or in residential care settings.
-At this level, you can start working by following individualised plans and offering support to people who may require it due to ageing, disability, or injury.
+This support worker course equips you with the skills and knowledge to work as a carer in community care or residential care settings.
+At this level, you can start working by following individualised plans and offering support services to people who may require it due to ageing, disability, or injury.

 The average duration for this course is 35 weeks full-time but can be undertaken part-time or as an Australian Apprenticeship.
-Flexible learning options are available, and many providers deliver coursework online.
+Flexible learning options are available, and many providers offer online learning.

 Payment plans are available for tuition costs, and scholarships and fee concessions may be available to eligible learners.